bottenderjs/messaging-apis/packages/messaging-api-slack/README.md

 ## Usage

-Get your webhook url by adding a [Incoming Webhooks](https://api.slack.com/incoming-webhooks) integreation to your team or setup Incoming Webhooks function to your app.
+Get your webhook url by adding a [Incoming Webhooks](https://api.slack.com/incoming-webhooks) integration to your team or setup Incoming Webhooks function to your app.

 ```js
 const { SlackWebhookClient } = require('messaging-api-slack');